thirstler/slor/README.md

 --------------

 When doing read workloads you need data in the system to read back.
-If you're trying to realistically assess platform performance you don't want to re-read the same data over and over again.
+If you're trying to realistically assess platform performance then you don't want to re- read the same data over and over again.
 This means you need to have _enough_ data to sustain the IO rate for the length of time the benchmark takes to run.

-Honestly, you can't really know that until you benchmark the system, can you?
-This is a hard fact of life.
-You can probably make a pretty good guess though.
+If this sounds like you need to already have some knowledge of how the targeted platform can be expected to perform, then you're right.
+You may not really know but changes are you can  make a pretty good guess.
-What are the network limitations?
-What are the IO limitations of the metadata layer?
-What do you already know?
+* What are the network limitations?
+* What are the IO limitations of the metadata layer?
+* What do you already know from previous workloads or use?

 I know this system couldn't possibly take more than 10,000 IO/s of reads at 256KB so let's assume a ceiling of 12,000 IO/s and call it a day.
-That would be 3.07 GB/s of bandwidth.
+That would be 3.07 GB/s of bandwidth (256KB * 12,000)

 You can tell SLOR the amount of data to auto-prepare with the "--iop-limit" flag.
 It will use this in conjunction with the "--stage-time" flag which